Seniors Travel Insurance

 5 Tips for Senior Citizens to Ensure a Safe and Enjoyable Trip

-Of all the American travelers packing their bags for leisurely trips each year, more than 35% are age 57 and older, according to the U.S. Travel Association.¹ Individuals who fall in the “retirement age” category, those born before 1946, are particularly keen on enjoying a getaway.
+Of all the American travelers packing their bags for leisurely trips each year, more than 35% are age 57 and older, according to the U.S. Travel Association.¹ Individuals who fall in the “retirement age” category are particularly keen on enjoying a getaway.
 They take an average of four leisurely trips a year.
 With many senior citizens’ travel itineraries including international destinations, such as Vietnam, China and Thailand, it is important for them to take additional precautions.
 These five tips can help senior citizens enjoy a safe, carefree trip while abroad:

 The temptation to pack too many items for an overseas trip can be irresistible for many travelers.
 As a general rule, tourists should remember that the journey will be much easier with a lighter load.
 However, it is important to bring along the essentials, including extra medication and clothing appropriate for variable weather conditions.